DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 	theta4 = atan2(R3_6[2,2], -R3_6[0,2]).evalf()
 	theta6 = atan2(-R3_6[1,1], R3_6[1,0]).evalf()
 ```
+We can see from section 3.3, that R3_6 elements (R3_6[2,2], R3_6[0,2], R3_6[1,1] and R3_6[1,0]) used to compute theta-4 and theta-6 change signs depending on whether theta-5 is in quadrant 1-2 or quadrants 3-4.
+Since the function atan2 finds the angles corresponding to the desired quadrant, the signs of the arguments to the atan2 function must be adjusted to reflect the accuracy in the computation so as to orient the end effector is the right direction.

 ## 4. Results
 Some screen shots of the pick and place operations are shown below.
 The target (the blue cylinder) was on the 7th slot of the self (i.e. `spawn_location = 7` in the `target_description.launch` file).